Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Basic definitions

+Let $x$ be an element of $A^\ZZ$ or $A^\NN$.
 A word $u$ is {\em recurrent} in $x$ if it appears in $x$ infinitely many times.
-A sequence $x$ is {\em uniformly recurrent} if it is recurrent and for each factor $u$, the difference of two consecutive occurrences of $u$ in $x$ is bounded.
+A sequence $x$ is {\em uniformly recurrent} if all $u\in \mathcal{L}(x)$ is recurrent in $x$ and the difference of two consecutive occurrences of $u$ in $x$ is bounded.